MARTIMM/gnome-gtk3/docs/content-docs/tutorial/Application/commandline.md

   $exit-code
 }

-method remote-options (                                             # ④
+method remote-options (                                           # 4
   N-GObject $n-cl, UserAppClass :_widget($app) --> Int
 ) {
   my Int $exit-code = 0;

-  my Gnome::Gio::ApplicationCommandLine $cl .= new(                 # ⑤
+  my Gnome::Gio::ApplicationCommandLine $cl .= new(               # 5
     :native-object($n-cl)
   );

-  my Array $args = $cl.get-arguments;                               # ⑥
+  my Array $args = $cl.get-arguments;                             # 6
   my Capture $o = get-options-from( $args[1..*-1], 'version', 'show:s');
-                                                                    # ⑦
+                                                                  # 7
   my Str $file-to-show = $o.<show>
     if ($o.<show> // '') and $o.<show>.IO.r;

-  self.activate unless $cl.get-is-remote;                           # ⑧
+  self.activate unless $cl.get-is-remote;                         # 8

   if ?$file-to-show {
     $cl.print("Show text from $file-to-show\n");
     … show file in window …
   }

-  $cl.clear-object;                                                 # ⑨
+  $cl.clear-object;                                               # 9

   $exit-code
 }
 ```
-① Again more modules are needed to get the `N-GObject` type, the initialization flag and the commandline class.
+1) Again more modules are needed to get the `N-GObject` type, the initialization flag and the commandline class.

-② We need the `G_APPLICATION_HANDLES_COMMAND_LINE` to process the commandline arguments remotely.
+2) We need the `G_APPLICATION_HANDLES_COMMAND_LINE` to process the commandline arguments remotely.

-③ For this to work we must also register a handler for the `command-line` signal.
+3) For this to work we must also register a handler for the `command-line` signal.

-④ The method `.remote-options()` is called after returning -1 (=continue) from the `.local-options()` method.
+4) The method `.remote-options()` is called after returning -1 (=continue) from the `.local-options()` method.

-⑤ The commandline object `$cl` is initialized with the provided native object `$n-cl`.
+5) The commandline object `$cl` is initialized with the provided native object `$n-cl`.

-⑥ The arguments returned from the call are exactly the same as stored while starting the `.run()` method in the beginning.
+6) The arguments returned from the call are exactly the same as stored while starting the `.run()` method in the beginning.
 Because the argument management is not supported, it is also not adjusted by the necessary calls in `.local-options()`.

-⑦ Process the options.
+7) Process the options.
 We must test for the same set as is done in the `.local-options()` to prevent 'option not recognized' errors.
 Another important thing is that when the tested option set is the same, we do not need a `CATCH {}` to catch unrecognized option errors.

-⑧ Now we get the chance to differentiate between actions needed to do by a primary instance by looking if the arguments are coming from the primary or from the secondary instance.
+8) Now we get the chance to differentiate between actions needed to do by a primary instance by looking if the arguments are coming from the primary or from the secondary instance.
 If from a primary, this means that there is not yet a window created and thus we call the applications `.activate()` method.
 It is worth noting that, now the application requested to handle command line arguments, the `activate` signal will not be fired automatically.
 This is because the primary must also be able to return to the command line in case of troubles.

-⑨ One last important step is to destroy the commandline object.
+9) One last important step is to destroy the commandline object.
 Otherwise, when it is kept around, the secondary process will be kept alive by not returning from the call to `.run()`.
 This is done because the object may be kept around to defer some of the tests for later.

 When we test it now, we get far better results.
 First the --version option which returns immediately;
 ```
-# raku sceleton-application-v3.raku --show some-file.txt
+# raku sceleton-application-v3.raku --version
 Version of UserAppClass is 0.2.0
 ```
 And assuming that some-file.txt exists, the --show option;